E-commerce Customer Experience: An Introduction to Three Levels

 Store-specific inventory information

-Accurate stock details (online store inventory, store-specific stocks)
+Accurate stock information (ecommerce warehouse, store-specific stocks)

 Accessibility in order